Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-05-07-wheelie-is-back.markdown

 ---

 The wheelie minigame has been updated according to the latest template.
 I also brought it a new background and sound effects.
-The main change is that the bike's tilt angle is now controlled using the up and down buttons instead of the potentiometer.
+The main change is that the bike's tilt angle is controlled using the up and down buttons instead of the potentiometer.
 That is not to interfere with the audio control.